corymhall/aws-cdk-wiki/CLI-Notices.md

 ## What if I don't want notices?

 Run the CDK CLI with `--no-notices`, `CDK_NOTICES=false` or put `{ "notices": false }` in `cdk.json`.

+## What if I want to see all notices that affect my application?

+Run the `cdk notices` command.
+It will fetch the latest information and will ignore acknowledgements.